handyc/handyc/README.md

   b   b   b   b     a   a   a   a   a   a   a     b   b   b   b   b   b     a   a   a   a   a   a   a     b   b   b   b   b   b     a   a   a   a   a   a   a     b   b   b   b   b   b     a   a   a   a   a   a   a     b   b   b   b   b   b     a   a   a   a   a   a   a     b   b   b   b   b   b     a   a   a   a   a   a   a     b   b b   b   b   b     a   a   a   a   a   a   a   a     b   b   b   b   b     a   a   a   a   a   a   a   a     b   b   b   b   b     a   a   a   a   a   a   a   a     b   b   b   b   b     a   a   a   a   a   a   a   a     b   b   b   b   b     a   a   a   a   a   a   a   a     b   b   b   b   b     a   a   a   a   a   a   a   a     b
-t               a   a   a   a   a   a   a   a   a      st               a   a   a   a   a   a   a   a   a      st               a   a   a   a   a   a   a   a   a      st               a   a   a   a   a   a   a   a   a      st               a   a   a   a   a   a   a   a   a      st               a   a   a   a   a   a   a   a   a      s
+t               a   a   a   a   a   a   a   a   a      st               a   a   a   a   a   a   a   a   a      st               a   a   a   a   a   a   a   a   a      st               a   a   a   a   a   a   a   a   a      st               a   a   a   a   a   a   a   a   a      st               a   a   a   a   a   a   a   a   a      s c   c   c   c     a   a   a   a   a   a   a   a     c   c   c   c   c     a   a   a   a   a   a   a   a     c   c   c   c   c     a   a   a   a   a   a   a   a     c   c   c   c   c     a   a   a   a   a   a   a   a     c   c   c   c   c     a   a   a   a   a   a   a   a     c   c   c   c   c     a   a   a   a   a   a   a   a     c
+  c   c   c   c     a   a   a   a   a   a   a     c   c   c   c   c   c     a   a   a   a   a   a   a     c   c   c   c   c   c     a   a   a   a   a   a   a     c   c   c   c   c   c     a   a   a   a   a   a   a     c   c   c   c   c   c     a   a   a   a   a   a   a     c   c   c   c   c   c     a   a   a   a   a   a   a     c   c c   c   c   c   c     a   a   a   a   a   a     c   c   c   c   c   c   c     a   a   a   a   a   a     c   c   c   c   c   c   c     a   a   a   a   a   a     c   c   c   c   c   c   c     a   a   a   a   a   a     c   c   c   c   c   c   c     a   a   a   a   a   a     c   c   c   c   c   c   c     a   a   a   a   a   a     c   c
+  c   c   c   c   c     a   a   a   a   a     c   c   c   c   c   c   c   c     a   a   a   a   a     c   c   c   c   c   c   c   c     a   a   a   a   a     c   c   c   c   c   c   c   c     a   a   a   a   a     c   c   c   c   c   c   c   c     a   a   a   a   a     c   c   c   c   c   c   c   c     a   a   a   a   a     c   c   c c   c   c   c   c   c                       c   c   c   c   c   c   c   c   c                       c   c   c   c   c   c   c   c   c                       c   c   c   c   c   c   c   c   c                       c   c   c   c   c   c   c   c   c                       c   c   c   c   c   c   c   c   c                       c   c   c
+  c   c   c   c   c     d   d   d  d    d     c   c   c   c   c   c   c   c     d   d   d  d    d     c   c   c   c   c   c   c   c     d   d   d  d    d     c   c   c   c   c   c   c   c     d   d   d  d    d     c   c   c   c   c   c   c   c     d   d   d  d    d     c   c   c   c   c   c   c   c     d   d   d  d    d     c   c   c c   c   c   c   c     d   d   dRARd   d   d     c   c   c   c   c   c   c     d   d   dRARd   d   d     c   c   c   c   c   c   c     d   d   dRARd   d   d     c   c   c   c   c   c   c     d   d   dRARd   d   d     c   c   c   c   c   c   c     d   d   dRARd   d   d     c   c   c   c   c   c   c     d   d   dRARd   d   d     c   c
+  c   c   c   c     d   d   d  RAR  d   d   d     c   c   c   c   c   c     d   d   d  RAR  d   d   d     c   c   c   c   c   c     d   d   d  RAR  d   d   d     c   c   c   c   c   c     d   d   d  RAR  d   d   d     c   c   c   c   c   c     d   d   d  RAR  d   d   d     c   c   c   c   c   c     d   d   d  RAR  d   d   d     c   c c   c   c   c     d   d   d   dRARd   d   d   d     c   c   c   c   c     d   d   d   dRARd   d   d   d     c   c   c   c   c     d   d   d   dRARd   d   d   d     c   c   c   c   c     d   d   d   dRARd   d   d   d     c   c   c   c   c     d   d   d   dRARd   d   d   d     c   c   c   c   c     d   d   d   dRARd   d   d   d     c
+                d   d   d   d  RAR  d   d   d   d                       d   d   d   d  RAR  d   d   d   d                       d   d   d   d  RAR  d   d   d   d                       d   d   d   d  RAR  d   d   d   d                       d   d   d   d  RAR  d   d   d   d                       d   d   d   d  RAR  d   d   d   d
+b   b   b   b     d   d   d   RRRRR   d   d   d     b   b   b   b   b     d   d   d   RRRRR   d   d   d     b   b   b   b   b     d   d   d   RRRRR   d   d   d     b   b   b   b   b     d   d   d   RRRRR   d   d   d     b   b   b   b   b     d   d   d   RRRRR   d   d   d     b   b   b   b   b     d   d   d   RRRRR   d   d   d     b
+  b   b   b   b     d   d   d   d   d   d   d     b   b   b   b   b   b     d   d   d   d   d   d   d     b   b   b   b   b   b     d   d   d   d   d   d   d     b   b   b   b   b   b     d   d   d   d   d   d   d     b   b   b   b   b   b     d   d   d   d   d   d   d     b   b   b   b   b   b     d   d   d   d   d   d   d     b   b b   b   b   b   b     d   d   d   d   d   d     b   b   b   b   b   b   b     d   d   d   d   d   d     b   b   b   b   b   b   b     d   d   d   d   d   d     b   b   b   b   b   b   b     d   d   d   d   d   d     b   b   b   b   b   b   b     d   d   d   d   d   d     b   b   b   b   b   b   b     d   d   d   d   d   d     b   b
+  b   b   b   b   b     d   d   d   d   d     b   b   b   b   b   b   b   b     d   d   d   d   d     b   b   b   b   b   b   b   b     d   d   d   d   d     b   b   b   b   b   b   b   b     d   d   d   d   d     b   b   b   b   b   b   b   b     d   d   d   d   d     b   b   b   b   b   b   b   b     d   d   d   d   d     b   b   b b   b   b   b   b   b                       b   b   b   b   b   b   b   b   b                       b   b   b   b   b   b   b   b   b                       b   b   b   b   b   b   b   b   b                       b   b   b   b   b   b   b   b   b                       b   b   b   b   b   b   b   b   b                       b   b   b
+  b   b   b   b   b     a   a   a   a   a     b   b   b   b   b   b   b   b     a   a   a   a   a     b   b   b   b   b   b   b   b     a   a   a   a   a     b   b   b   b   b   b   b   b     a   a   a   a   a     b   b   b   b   b   b   b   b     a   a   a   a   a     b   b   b   b   b   b   b   b     a   a   a   a   a     b   b   b b   b   b   b   b     a   a   a   a   a   a     b   b   b   b   b   b   b     a   a   a   a   a   a     b   b   b   b   b   b   b     a   a   a   a   a   a     b   b   b   b   b   b   b     a   a   a   a   a   a     b   b   b   b   b   b   b     a   a   a   a   a   a     b   b   b   b   b   b   b     a   a   a   a   a   a     b   b
+  b   b   b   b     a   a   a   a   a   a   a     b   b   b   b   b   b     a   a   a   a   a   a   a     b   b   b   b   b   b     a   a   a   a   a   a   a     b   b   b   b   b   b     a   a   a   a   a   a   a     b   b   b   b   b   b     a   a   a   a   a   a   a     b   b   b   b   b   b     a   a   a   a   a   a   a     b   b b   b   b   b     a   a   a   a   a   a   a   a     b   b   b   b   b     a   a   a   a   a   a   a   a     b   b   b   b   b     a   a   a   a   a   a   a   a     b   b   b   b   b     a   a   a   a   a   a   a   a     b   b   b   b   b     a   a   a   a   a   a   a   a     b   b   b   b   b     a   a   a   a   a   a   a   a     b

-c   c   c   c     a   a   a   a   a   a   a   a     c   c   c   c   c     a   a   a   a   a   a   a   a     c   c   c   c   c     a   a   a   a   a   a   a   a     c   c   c   c   c     a   a   a   a   a   a   a   a     c   c   c   c   c     a   a   a   a   a   a   a   a     c   c   c   c   c     a   a   a   a   a   a   a   a     c
+t               a   a   a   a   a   a   a   a   a      st               a   a   a   a   a   a   a   a   a      st               a   a   a   a   a   a   a   a   a      st               a   a   a   a   a   a   a   a   a      st               a   a   a   a   a   a   a   a   a      st               a   a   a   a   a   a   a   a   a      s c   c   c   c     a   a   a   a   a   a   a   a     c   c   c   c   c     a   a   a   a   a   a   a   a     c   c   c   c   c     a   a   a   a   a   a   a   a     c   c   c   c   c     a   a   a   a   a   a   a   a     c   c   c   c   c     a   a   a   a   a   a   a   a     c   c   c   c   c     a   a   a   a   a   a   a   a     c
   c   c   c   c     a   a   a   a   a   a   a     c   c   c   c   c   c     a   a   a   a   a   a   a     c   c   c   c   c   c     a   a   a   a   a   a   a     c   c   c   c   c   c     a   a   a   a   a   a   a     c   c   c   c   c   c     a   a   a   a   a   a   a     c   c   c   c   c   c     a   a   a   a   a   a   a     c   c c   c   c   c   c     a   a   a   a   a   a     c   c   c   c   c   c   c     a   a   a   a   a   a     c   c   c   c   c   c   c     a   a   a   a   a   a     c   c   c   c   c   c   c     a   a   a   a   a   a     c   c   c   c   c   c   c     a   a   a   a   a   a     c   c   c   c   c   c   c     a   a   a   a   a   a     c   c